superstreamlabs/superstream-clients-parent/README.md

 - `SUPERSTREAM_LATENCY_SENSITIVE`: Set to "true" to prevent any modification to linger.ms values
 - `SUPERSTREAM_DISABLED`: Set to "true" to disable optimization
+- `SUPERSTREAM_DEBUG`: Set to "true" to enable debug logs

 Example:
 ```bash